jpswade/jpswade.github.io/_posts/2017-02-20-that-testing-pyramid.md

 It was never the point of the pyramid to provide a testing strategy, just a warning there is a cost/speed trade-off when automating tests.

 I like the idea of scales.
-It demonstrates that there's a balance between cost and speed, or in this example risk.
+It demonstrates that there's a balance between cost and speed, or for example risk.

-This is useful, but it doesn't tell us what to test, when to test or how to test.
+It's useful to help make decisions, but it doesn't tell us what to test, when to test or how to test.

 Terminology in the testing world is incredibly overwhelming, for example: